 Drink tasty brews on the Ale Trail.
 (Photo: North Lake Tahoe, Ryan Salm Photography)

-Looking for the ?
-Download this .
-Dine in or take your meal to enjoy at one of the many picnic tables along the beaches鈥攋ust be sure to dispose of your trash in the designated receptacles.
+Looking for the ?听Dine in or take your meal to enjoy at one of the many picnic tables along the beaches鈥攋ust be sure to dispose of your trash in the designated receptacles.

 国产吃瓜黑料 Deeper

-Midweek adventures offer more open space.
-With 12 unique towns, it can be hard to choose a base camp, but we鈥檝e created a and itineraries to help guide you to the best town for you.
+Midweek adventures offer more open space and, with , there are a variety of base camps to choose from.
 By extending your stay, you have time to explore more of North Lake Tahoe.
 If you need a hand in planning, we have your .
 Just spin the compass and uncover your ideal itinerary in the mountains, on the lake, and around town.
 Ultimately, an extended trip allows you to more freely explore the region, escape into nature, and feel rejuvenated.

 North Lake Tahoe